PeerBoard/wordpress-plugin/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This WordPress forum plugin brings everything you need to build an online community, connect with your customers, and grow without a headache.

 == Description ==
-PeerBoard gives your community a home they\'ll love.
+PeerBoard gives your community a home they'll love.
 This WordPress forum plugin brings everything you need to build a truly branded online community, connect with your customers, and grow without a single tech headache.

 Get full access to all of your member info, contacts and stats without any restrictions.